ivanstudyblog/ivanstudyblog.github.io/_pages/search.md

 - While helping my partner for her Stat ML class, I realised that Ridge and Lasso can be derived from Bayesian modelling with a Normal and Laplace prior, respectively and decided to derive it for fun ([post here](https://www.linkedin.com/feed/update/urn:li:activity:7384968272858791936/))
 - I saw that Stanford Uni updated the Computer Vision course taught by Fei-Fei Li so decided to re-watch [that whole thing](https://www.youtube.com/playlist?list=PLoROMvodv4rOmsNzYBMe0gJY2XS8AQg16)
 - Started doing some of the introductory cyber security courses on tryhackme
-- In december, I will try to do Advent of Cyber by tryhackme (in addition to the usual advent of code)
+- In december, I will try to do Advent of Cyber by tryhackme

 ## October